 For example, if a study requires a 50-50 split of males and females and you are disqualified as a female, the survey may still be available to men.

 You’ve been disqualified from survey

-Disqualifications are a pain, especially when surveys are badly constructed and ask qualification questions towards the end rather than the beginning (a big no-no in market research that wastes everyone’s time).
+Disqualifications are annoying, especially when surveys are poorly made and ask about qualifications at the end instead of the beginning, which is a big no-no in market research and wastes everyone’s time.